Back to News

 Dead Stock:

-Selecting appropriate storage solutions for each category ensures optimal space utilisation while maintaining accessibility appropriate to item velocity.
+Selecting appropriate warehouse storage solutions for each category ensures optimal space utilization while maintaining accessibility appropriate to item velocity.

 Continuous Improvement Strategies